everypizza1/AI-Documentary/Outline.md

 Part 1: `What is AI?`
 *Text:*
 `What is AI?`
-TTS: We will be discussing what AI is in this section.
+PG: I will be discussing what AI is in this section.
 PG: AI, also known as Artificail Intelligence, has recently become extremly popular.
 PG: You almost definitly have heard of it.
 PG: Recently, the world has recovered from a `AI Winter.`